crowaltz24/pomodoro/README.md

 ### How to use
 - Download all the files, and place them in a folder together.
 - Run `pomodoro.bat` to start the timer!
-- Edit the `config.json` file (in notepad) to change durations of the phases, or to enable/disable screen flash and sound.
+- Edit the `config.json` file (in notepad) to change durations/order of the phases, or to enable/disable screen flash and sound.
 Restart after editing.

 ### Notes
 If you want the script to run on startup: